Ethernet

 LPI Signaling

-1. TX Path (MAC to PHY):
+1. TX Path (MAC to PHY): MAC decides when the PHY enters or exits low-power mode.

 LPI Decision Makers

-1. TX Path:
+1. TX Path

-2. RX Path:
+2. RX Path

 Configuration Process